jthmiller/jthmiller.github.io/_pages/about.md

 Other avenues of research include:
 - How terrestrial mammals respond to forest managemet practices through eDNA trapped in spider webs.
 - Population genetics and eDNA
-- Environmetnal Contaminants and evolution
+- Environmetnal contaminants and evolution

 ------